 When buying a home using an FHA loan, you will be required to get an FHA appraisal.
 First, the home appraisal is ordered by the mortgage lender.
-Next, the appraiser will perform a basic inspection on the property to make sure it meets the HUD property standards for FHA loans.
-In order for real estate to be classified as FHA approved it must pass the FHA property guidelines set by HUD.
+Next, the appraiser will perform a basic inspection on the property to ensure it meets the HUD property standards for FHA loans.
+For real estate to be classified as FHA approved, it must pass the HUD’s FHA property guidelines.

 The FHA Appraisal Process

 - Inspect the property’s interior and exterior structure and quality